joergmlpts/arlo-camera-monitor/README.md

-# Monitor Arlo Security Cameras, download Videos and get Notifications
+# Monitor Arlo Security Cameras, Download Video and Get Notifications

-This tool connects to Arlo cameras and shows their images.
-It allows to update a camera image with a snapshot or a live video stream.
-It also downloads all videos from the Arlo cloud.
-Notifications for low battery and motion detection are shown on the computer.
+This tool connects to Arlo cameras and displays their images.
+It allows you to update a camera image with a snapshot or a live video stream.
+It also downloads all video from the Arlo cloud.
+Low battery and motion detection notifications are displayed on the computer.

 ## Camera Images

-The GUI looks like this for an Arlo installation with two cameras:
+The GUI looks like this for a two-camera Arlo installation:

 ![GUI](/images/gui.png)

-A left-click on a camera image updates it with a snapshot; a right-click shows a live video stream.
-The video stream stops when either the left or the right mouse button is clicked.
+Left-clicking on a camera image updates it with a snapshot; right-clicking displays a live video stream.
+The video stream ends when either the left or the right mouse button is clicked.

 ## Downloads

-All videos in the cloud from up to 30 days ago are downloaded to local directory `Videos/Arlo`.
+All videos in the cloud from up to 30 days old will be downloaded to the local `Videos/Arlo` directory.

 ## Notifications

-Notifications are sent when a camera battery is low or when motion is detected by any of the cameras.
-The motion detection notification looks initially like
+Notifications are sent when a camera's battery is low or when motion is detected by any of the cameras.
+The motion detection notification initially looks like
 this:

 ![Notification 1](/images/notification1.png)

-The initial notification alerts to the time and camera where the motion was detected.
-After a video for that motion event becomes available in the cloud, the notification is updated to look like this:
+The initial notification alerts tlert notifies you the time and camera where the motion was detected.
+After video for that motion event becomes available in the cloud, the alert is updated to look like this:

 ![Notification 2](/images/notification2.png)

-The updated notification contains a link to the video; it can be played or downloaded.
-It will also automatically be downloaded to directory `Videos/Arlo`.
+The updated notification includes a link to the video, which can be played or downloaded.
+It will also be automatically be downloaded to the `Videos/Arlo` directory.

-The above notifications were seen on Kubuntu.
+The notifications above were seen on Kubuntu.
 They look slightly different on other systems.
-On Windows, the second notification does not include web links.
-It lists the file name of the video instead.
+On Windows, the second notification does not contain web links.
+Instead it lists the filename of the video.

 ## Usage